pbsmyth/command-line/lessons.md

 Type `cd name-of-your-folder` to navigate to that folder <br>
 Type `challenge.txt` to create a new text file <br>
 Type `ls` to check whether you created the file correctly<br>

+## Evaluation

+What does the `up arrow` command do?

+* It quits the Terminal/GitBash.
+* It undoes my last command.
+* It repeats my last command.*
+* It shows me what folder I am working in.

 ---
 # Creating a cheat sheet